• Skip to primary navigation

 1. Pour in the dressing.

-If you make this vinegar coleslaw ahead of time and slice the vegetables super thin, it may not be perfect when you go to serve it several hours later or the next day.
-If you plan on making it ahead of time I would recommend combining the vegetables and keeping the dressing separate right until you are ready to serve.
+Make-Ahead: If you make this vinegar coleslaw ahead of time and slice the vegetables super thin, it may not be perfect when you go to serve it several hours later or the next day.
+If you plan on making it ahead of time, I recommend combining the vegetables and keeping the dressing separate until you are ready to serve.

-How to Store: It is best to store this vinegar coleslaw recipe undressed and unseasoned covered in the refrigerator until ready to serve.
+How to Store: It is best to store this vinegar coleslaw recipe undressed and unseasoned, covered in the refrigerator until ready to serve.
 It can stay in the refrigerator undressed and unseasoned for up to 5 days.
-When ready to serve simply pour the vinaigrette over top, season with salt and pepper, toss and serve.
+When ready to serve, pour the vinaigrette over top, season with salt and pepper, toss and serve.

-Also if you want to make it ahead of time, don’t plan on seasoning it to the end because if you salt the vegetable they will wilt super quick.
+• Also, if you want to make it ahead of time, don’t plan on seasoning it to the end because if you salt the vegetable, it will wilt super quickly.

-Now just know that when you shave vegetables super thin like I did in this recipe and apply an acid to it, like vinegar, it’s going to break down faster and become wilted or to put it simply, soggy.
+• Now know that when you shave vegetables super thin like I did in this recipe and apply an acid to them, like vinegar, it’s going to break down faster and become wilted or, to put it simply, soggy.

-To save some time, If you don’t want to slice the cabbages and carrots yourself, then I suggest buying the pre-made slaw mix, it will work just as well.
+• To save some time, If you don’t want to slice the cabbages and carrots yourself, I suggest buying the pre-made coleslaw mix.
+It will work just as well.

 Video